-26 Look at the facts of your call, friends.
-There are not many among you who are wise, as people reckon wisdom, not many who

-- and God chose what the world counts poor and insignificant - things that to it are unreal - to bring its 'realities' to nothing, - 29 so that in his presence no one should boast.
-But you, by your - union with Christ Jesus, belong to God; and Christ, by God's will, became not only our wisdom, but also our righteousness, - 31 holiness, and deliverance, so that in the words of scripture -
+Look at the facts of your call, friends.
+There are not many among you who are wise, as people reckon wisdom, not many who are chose what the world counts poor and insignificant - things that to it are unreal - to bring its 'realities' to nothing, so that in his presence no one should boast.
+But you, by your union with Christ Jesus, belong to God; and Christ, by God's will, became not only our wisdom, but also our righteousness, holiness, and deliverance, so that - in the words of scripture -